 August 1st, 2019

-Texas designated the mockingbird as the official state bird in 1927.
-The Texas legislature noted that the mockingbird; "... is found in all parts of the State, in winter and in summer, in the city and in the country, on the prairie and in the woods and hills ... is a singer of distinctive type, a fighter for the protection of his home, falling, if need be, in its defense, like any true Texan ..."
+"...
+The Mockingbird is found in all parts of the State, in winter and in summer, in the city and in the country, on the prairie and in the woods and hills ... is a singer of distinctive type, a fighter for the protection of his home, falling, if need be, in its defense, like any true Texan ..."

-If you just happen to hear a beautiful series of bird calls from somewhere in your yard, you might be in the delightful presence of a northern mockingbird (Mimus polyglottos).
+If you just happen to hear a beautiful series of bird calls from somewhere in your yard, you might be in the delightful presence of a Northern Mockingbird (Mimus polyglottos).
 If you hear one, you can easily tell what kind of mood it's in, whether it's happy, agitated, or threatened.
 Happy calls are more like bird songs, but when threatened or disturbed, there's a short, light screeching quality to the call.

 Mockingbirds have an abundance of energy when it comes to their calls.
 Their name says it all, as they hold nothing back when adopting the sounds of other birds into their repertoire of musical compositions.
 Their calls can easily change in response to many different sounds from other birds, as well as other wildlife.
-Indeed, the mockingbird is a bird with the unique ability to sing along with other birds note for note, and is also an intelligent bird, recognizing past places, events, and sounds.
+Indeed, the Mockingbird is a bird with the unique ability to sing along with other birds note for note, and is also an intelligent bird, recognizing past places, events, and sounds.

 Calls will change in accordance to their activity, and they're not afraid to audibly express whatever's on their mind.
-You can easily tell just by listening to a mockingbird that something is going on at the moment.
+You can easily tell just by listening to a Mockingbird that something is going on at the moment.
 Even a lonely male will make it obvious, as they refuse to sleep, and instead decide to stay up at night singing to human insomniacs.
 In the warm summer months, singing at night is common in their attempts to attract a female.

-Yes, tempo changes of mockingbird are not uncommon, as their vivacious and reactive nature often reflect whatever is going on at the moment.
+Yes, tempo changes of Mockingbirds are not uncommon, as their vivacious and reactive nature often reflect their activities.
 They can be quite a chatterbox.
-Whether they're being threatened, or in the company of their mate, a mockingbird will broadcast it's state of mind day and night.
+Whether they're being threatened, or in the company of their mate, a Mockingbird will broadcast it's state of mind day and night.

-The territorial nature of a mockingbird causes it to make a series of short scratchy chat calls to ward off intruders, and other mockingbirds as well.
+The territorial nature of a Mockingbird causes it to make a series of short scratchy chat calls to ward off intruders, and other Mockingbirds as well.
 Both the male and female will calm down when things are peaceful, and their calls are more subtle during nesting periods.

 The Mockingbird was a common pet from the late 1700s to the early 1900s.
 After the cagebird trade was stopped, the Mockingbird made a come-back in many areas, especially in Texas.

 The Chiltepin is the official State Native Pepper of Texas.
 Chiltepin Chiles are a small berry-shaped chile pepper and grow naturally in the Texas wild.
-And what about'em,. well, the Northern Mockingbird loves them.
+And what about'em?..
+Well, the Northern Mockingbird loves them!
 They gobble them up!
-If you have a Chiltepin plant somewhere in your yard, a mockingbird is sure to find it.
-During recent decades, the mockingbird has expanded its numbers, and may be in part due to the thriving and widespread Chiltepin Chiles, a source of favorite food.
+If you have a Chiltepin plant somewhere in your yard, a Mockingbird is sure to find it.
+During recent decades, the Mockingbird has expanded its numbers, and may be in part due to the thriving and widespread Chiltepin Chiles, a source of favorite food.

 Mockingbirds are always a pleasure to have around, not just for their sounds but for their behaviors.
 They like to run, dart, hop and perform flying maneuvers that compare somewhat to a purple martin.
 The stripped patterns on their wings seem to come alive when they flap their wings, making them very noticeable during flight.